wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

 ## BVA Step 1
 Input: The current phase that the game is in, who's turn it is in the game.

+If we're in the fortify phase, we need to know if the current player can claim a card, and how many territories the next going player owns given the current state of the game (so we can get their bonus army count for PLACEMENT)

 Output: An updated form of the current game phase, who's turn it is.
 An IllegalStateException if this is called from a phase that the player cannot forcibly end; and must do it via game actions instead.

+Additionally, we have to respect some rules regarding transitioning phases in Risk.

+When you move out of the ATTACK phase, you lose the option to "split" armies and instead of move armies using the one movement in FORTIFY.

+When you move out of the FORTIFY phase, you claim a card (given that one is available, player has earned one), then move on to the next player in turn order, and give them the bonus armies they should earn based on how many territories they own.
+This means we need access to the next player's pointer object.
+So, we want players to be able to gain cards, next player to gain armies, etc.

 ## BVA Step 2
 Input:
 - current game phase (Cases)
 - currently going player (Cases)
+- ability to claim card (Boolean)
+- current state of all territories (Pointer)

 Output:
 - current game phase (Cases)
 - currently going player (Cases)
+- next player object (Pointer)
+- recently attacked source / destination (Cases)
+- ability to claim card (Boolean)
 - IllegalStateException

 ## BVA Step 3